kensdv/segurofwd/README.md

 This makes use of telethon to login in users

-the log in process is done via the ADMIN panel
+The log in process is done via the ADMIN panel

+YOU WILL BE NEEDING Python 3.11.10 because higher versions doesn't support AIOHTTP

 # Admin